-Franchising is intended to be a method of expansion focused on consistent, sustainable replication.
-Because of this, having each franchise operate under a different agreement is simply not efficient, and tends to create difficulties for the franchisor in managing their brand and their franchisee relationships.
-Even with franchise agreements that franchisors produce over an extended period of time, there is a commonality and significant changes from one agreement to the next are not all that common.
+Franchising is intended to be a method of business expansion focused on consistent, sustainable replication.
+Because of this, franchise owners prefer consistency in their contracts with franchisees.
+Significant changes from one agreement to the next are uncommon.

 Franchise agreements are often referred to as “adhesion contracts,” which basically means they are designed so that franchisors can enter into contracts with multiple individuals without tailoring changes in each instance.
-Adhesion contracts are common and not limited to franchising.
-The term generally refers to form agreements offered by one party to another where the bargaining power of the parties are not equal, and the use of the form agreement is economically efficient and appropriate under the circumstances.
+Adhesion contracts are not limited to franchising.

 Even if your lawyer feels that the contract is “one-sided,” don’t expect many franchisors to make significant changes simply because you feel it is important.
 Franchising simply does not work that way.
 The agreement you are presented by the franchisor will generally be the agreement you will need to sign if you want to become a franchisee in their system.

-I wouldn’t, but I would also limit my demands to things that provided me with real benefit but did not impact the ability of the franchisor to obtain consistency.
+Do you resign yourself to accepting the agreement without asking for any changes?
+Limit demands to things that provide you with real benefit, but don't affect the ability of the franchisor to have consistency.
 Until you ask, you will never know.
-It's not that uncommon for franchisors to make certain changes, and some of the changes I might look for include:
+Some changes you might look for include:

-- Extra help in opening your business.
-Most franchisors provide some assistance to franchisees when they open their new location.
-They may be willing to provide you with additional support during your grand opening by having their field personnel be on hand for a longer period of time to provide you with extra guidance and training for you and your staff.
+- Extra help opening your business: Most franchisors provide some assistance to franchisees when they open their new location.
+They may be willing to provide you with additional support during your grand opening by keeping their field personnel on hand for a longer period of time to provide you with extra guidance and training for you and your staff.

-- Some franchisors might be willing to contribute money to your grand opening advertising and marketing.
+- Money: Some franchisors might be willing to contribute money to your grand opening advertising and marketing.

-- Modifications to the transfer fee, which may come in handy should you, later on, decide to sell the business to another franchise.
+- Modifications to the transfer fee: This could come in handy if you decide later on to sell the business to another franchisee.

-- Payment terms for your initial fee.
-While most franchisors will resist this, it is worth asking for given the difficulty some franchise systems are experiencing with their franchisees finding bank financing.
+- Modified payment terms for your initial fee: While most franchisors will resist this, it is worth asking for given the difficulty some franchise systems are experiencing with their franchisees finding bank financing.

-- A modification to your franchise fee or continuing royalties, if you are converting your business to the franchisor’s brand.
+- Other fee modifications: A modification to your franchise fee or continuing royalties, if you are converting your business to the franchisor’s brand.

-- Extended time to cure certain defaults is possible.
-But keep in mind that franchisors need you to operate your business to their brand standards, and they may look upon this request as an indication that you are not intending to consistently stay in compliance.
+- Extended time to cure certain defaults: Franchisors need you to operate your business to their brand standards, and they may look upon this request as an indication you are not intending to consistently stay in compliance.

-- A grant of a right of first refusal or right of first notice before they sell the franchise in the territory next to yours to someone new.
+- A grant of a right of first refusal or first notice: Ask for this option before the franchise in the territory next to yours is sold to someone new.

-- A waiver or limitation of the personal guarantee most franchisors requires when you sign the franchise agreement.
+- Personal guarantee waiver: Seek limits on the guarantee most franchisors requires when you sign the franchise agreement.

-- If you are a multi-unit franchisee, a reduced royalty as a tradeoff for the franchisor not providing you some services you may be able to provide to yourself, such as staff training and site development.
+- Reduced royalty: This is a trade-off for the franchisor not providing you some services you may be able to provide to yourself, such as staff training and site development.

-- Also, if you are a multi-unit operator, an agreement that your franchise agreement or certain terms of your franchise agreement will not change for each location you develop over the term of your development agreement.
+- Consistency: An agreement that your franchise agreement or certain terms of your franchise agreement will not change for each franchise location you develop over the term of your development agreement.

-There are certainly other changes you and your lawyer may wish to ask for.
-For example, one additional area of change may be related to the supply chain requirements in the agreement.
-Whether you will be able to negotiate changes to your franchise agreement will depend on to a great extent on the maturity of the franchise system you are trying to enter, as well as what you are bringing to the table.
+Whether you will be able to negotiate changes to your franchise agreement will depend to a great extent on the maturity of the franchise system you are trying to enter, as well as what you are bringing to the table.
 Don’t expect large, established systems to make many changes.
-But, even with larger systems, if you are a multi-unit operator some franchisors will listen to your concerns and make concessions.
+But, even with larger systems, if you are a multi-unit operator, some franchisors will listen to your concerns and make concessions.

 As with any franchise agreement, it is important to have a qualified franchise lawyer working with you.
 Keep your requests for changes to a reasonable level, as most franchisors, will not consider you a serious candidate if you come to the table with reams of change requests.
 But if you find that it's easy to get changes to your agreement from the franchisor, don't accept that as a good sign; you want a franchisor that can enforce its brand standards so that you are protected from the bad acts of other franchisees.
 Besides, they might just be an easy negotiating partner because they need your franchise fee to make next week’s payroll.

-Remember, though, you do not, nor should you ever, enter into any agreement that does not meet your purpose.
-If there are terms in the franchise agreement that you materially object to, and you can't negotiate with the franchisor changes to their form agreement in your favor, my best advice is not to sign the agreement.
-Choose a different franchise opportunity that meets your needs, or perhaps decide to go it alone and start your own independent business outside of any franchise system.
-Down the road, if your business is successful you may choose to become a franchisor—and then you can make the decisions on what is in your franchise agreement and what terms you are willing to negotiate.
+Never enter into any agreement that does not meet your purpose.
+If there are terms in the franchise agreement you materially object to, and you can't negotiate with the franchisor, choose a different franchise opportunity that meets your needs.
+Another option is to go it alone and start your own independent business outside of any franchise system.
+Down the road, if your business is successful, you may choose to become a franchisor—and then you can make the decisions on what is in your franchise agreement and what terms you are willing to negotiate.